sheilasaia/agu-2019-coding-help-desk/README.md

 #### Coding Help Desk Sign-Up

-**If you're interested in volunteering with the Coding Help Desk**, please submit a GitHub pull request with your edits to the sign-up table below.
+**If you're interested in volunteering with the Coding Help Desk**, you can either fill out [this Goolge form](https://forms.gle/dUSD39i9pUWw7vKs9) or, if you feel comfortable, submit a GitHub pull request with your edits to the sign-up table below.
 Make sure to fill in (1) your name, (2) your email, and (3) which coding language(s) you're comfortable with tutoring.
-If you're not comfortable submitting a pull request, please email Sheila at ssaia at ncsu dot edu with this same information as well as your preferred volunteering time(s).
-We're looking for volunteers that can stay the whole two hours.

 | Name | Email | Time | Coding Proficiency |
 | --- | --- | --- | --- |